Royalty Free Music track: Rossini La gazza ladra The Thieving Magpie Overture IGR 28

 Gioacchino Rossini: Overture from La Gazza Ladra - The Thieving Magpie.
 (Note, the 'most famous' part of the melody starts from about 2 minutes onwards).
-Recorded by D Hamilton exclusively for Lynne Publishing.
+Classical music recorded by D Hamilton exclusively for Lynne Publishing.

 |Track ID number:||22307|

 |Moods/Emotions:||Happy / Joyful / Positive -- Celebratory / Triumphant / Successful -- Funny / Playful / Whimsical / Comical -- Regal / Majestic / Honorable -- Classy / Elegant / Exclusive|

 |Suggested Production Types:||Comedy / Sitcom / Dramedy -- Documentary / Culture / Art -- Historical: Older History / Ancient -- Period Drama / Melodrama -- TV Commercial - Exciting / Euphoric -- TV Commercial - Quirky / Fun|

 |Prominent Instruments:||Full orchestra|

 |SRCO (Sound Recording Copyright Owner):||Lynne Publishing AS|

 |PRO / Non-PRO Track?||Non PRO (What's this?)|

 |WAV file bit depth:||HD / 24-Bit (What's this?)|